AMC-bit/Gdr-flask/README-EN.md

 ## Future Updates
 - `🟡 In Progress` Ability to create missions
 - `🟡 In Progress` Integration with Raspberry Pi devices
+- `🟡 In Progress` 'Go back to menu' button once the battle has ended
 - Ability to autonomously manage turns and attacks through an additional *"Manual"* combat mode
 - Ability to heal your characters after battles
 - Addition of character equipment elements (armor, weapons)